TACC/Lmod/docs/source/340_inherit.rst

 Suppose you as a user wants to have personal modules that work as part of the software hierarchy.
 You might want to do that if you are a library or parallel application developer.
-You might want to test libraries or parallel applications before making them publically available.
+You might want to test libraries or parallel applications before making them publicly available.
 These are two possible of many that you might want to mirror the software hierarchy.
 So how to go about it.

-The simplest to understand (but not implement) is to just copy over the entire compiler-mpi tree to your account and then tweek the compiler and mpi modules to point inside your directory.
+The simplest to understand (but not implement) is to just copy over the entire compiler-mpi tree to your account and then tweak the compiler and mpi modules to point inside your directory.
 Once you have done that, you can add the modules that you need.